 Because of the prevalence and increased attention being paid to mental illnesses, disability insurers have included language in their policies that addresses how these types of claims will be addressed.
 In many cases, benefits are more limited in cases of mental disorders than they would be with a physical accident or illness that impacts your ability to work.

-Here are how the major providers of physician disability insurance account mental/nervous disorders in their insurance policies:
+Here are how the major providers of physician disability insurance account for mental/nervous disorders in their insurance policies:

 With Ohio National’s individual disability insurance product, Continuon II, benefits will not be paid for more than a cumulative total of 24 months during the life of the policy, unless continuously hospital confined, if the insured is totally disabled due to any mental disorder or substance abuse.
-This limitation does not include dementia resulting from stroke, trauma, infections or degenerative diseases, such as Alzheimer’s, Parkinson’s or Pike’s Disease.
+This limitation does not include dementia resulting from stroke, trauma, infections, or degenerative diseases, such as Alzheimer’s, Parkinson’s, or Pike’s Disease.

-However, this limitation can be removed through with Ohio National’s Removal of Mental Disorder/Substance Abuse Limitation rider.
+However, this limitation can be removed through Ohio National’s Removal of Mental Disorder/Substance Abuse Limitation rider.
 This rider removes from the base policy, the two-year limitation on benefits for disabilities resulting from mental disorders or substance abuse.
 This rider allows benefits for these disorders to be paid up to the maximum benefit period for all occupation classes.

 Ameritas Life Insurance Corp’s disability insurance policy, DInamic Foundation, has a two-year limitation on coverage for mental disorders/substance abuse unless the insured is confined to a hospital.

 Principal’s disability insurance product, HH750, limits the benefit period for mental/nervous & substance abuse claims to a 24-month lifetime benefit (including the Catastrophic Disability Benefit rider, if included in the policy).
-This is required for all medical occupation classes when the Regular Occupation rider is included on the policy.
+This is required for all medical occupation classes when the Regular Occupation rider is included in the policy.
 However, policies that include the limitation can receive a 5-10% discount depending on the state of the insured.

-The Standard’s disability insurance product, Platinum Advantage, has a two year Mental Disorder / Substance Abuse Limitation for occupation classes 3P, 2A, 2P, A and B (to see which occupation class you fall into, see Occupation Classes by Medical Specialty).
+The Standard’s disability insurance product, Platinum Advantage, has a two-year Mental Disorder / Substance Abuse Limitation for occupation classes 3P, 2A, 2P, A, and B (to see which occupation class you fall into, see Occupation Classes by Medical Specialty).
 For occupation classes 3D and higher, the base Platinum Advantage policy provides for unlimited benefits, up to the maximum benefit period, when a disability is caused or contributed to by a mental disorder or substance abuse.